anyars-encarta/job-it/README.md

 ### Key Features <a name="key-features"></a>

-> - User Authentication
-> - Create Instant Meeting
-> - Schedule Meetings
-> - Record Meetings
-> - View Meeting Recordings
+> - Search for popular jobs
-> - Join Meetings
+> - Find nearby jobs
-> - Personal Room
+> - Apply for jobs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>